adityakkpk/React-v19-BasicToAdv/react_router_v6/README.md

 - NavLink gives you the `isActive` variable by using this we can create a Active link.
     - We can use `isActive` in class
     - We can use `isActive` in `style` attribute

+## Handling Error Pages in React Router

+- Creating a page for handling 404(page not found) error with `useRouteError` hook
+- we can do it in two ways:
+    - by using `errorElement`
+    - by using "*" path and `NotFound` page